strifinopoulos/strifinopoulos.github.io/content/post/DESY_colloquium_2026/index.md

 date: '2026-03-03T00:00:00Z'
 ---

-Visiting DESY and giving the [Particle and Astroparticle Physics Colloquium](https://physikseminar.desy.de/hamburg/colloquia_in_2026/03_march_2026/) in Hamburg on March 3, 2026 was a real pleasure.
-The talk took place in the Auditorium (Bldg 5, DESY Hamburg) and was also available on Zoom.
-More details are available on the [DESY colloquium page](https://physikseminar.desy.de/hamburg/colloquia_in_2026/03_march_2026/), and the [slides](/uploads/DESY_colloquium_2026_slides.pdf) are also available here.
+Visiting Hamburg and giving the Particle and Astroparticle Physics Colloquium at DESY on March 3, 2026 was a real pleasure.

 The abstract of the talk is reproduced below.